Miss Behave's Mavericks

 Miss Behave's Mavericks, commonly shortened to Mavericks, is a Las Vegas variety show performed at the Plaza Hotel & Casino in Downtown Las Vegas.
 The show presents acrobatics, burlesque, comedy, contortionism, circus performances, juggling, and music.
 Amy Saunders, who goes by the stage name Miss Behave, created the show and is its emcee.

 Saunders produced an earlier version of the show in 2020 at the Bread & Circus festival in Christchurch, New Zealand.
 After she moved to Las Vegas in 2017, she worked with the company Corner Bar Management to put on Mavericks at the nightclub Cheapshot in the Fremont East Entertainment District.
 Mavericks ran in the 99-seat theater from April 2022 to November 2022.
 Saunders relaunched the show at a 420-seat theater at the Plaza in Downtown Las Vegas on October 2, 2024.
-Mavericks went on break after the July 6, 2025, performance owing to insufficient funding though plans to resume shows in the middle of September.
+Mavericks went on break after the July 6, 2025, performance owing to insufficient funding though said it planned to resume shows in the middle of September.
 The show largely received positive reviews from critics.